Who must register and report?

 Any person acting on behalf of another who undertakes to influence any legislative or administrative action of the Chicago Park District shall register as a Lobbyist with the District and file semi-annual activity reports.

-The Activity Report forms may be downloaded with the links at the bottom of this page.
-PLEASE NOTE THAT THERE ARE 3 SEPARATE PARTS TO THIS FORM (FORM C).
+The Activity Report form (Adobe Acrobat file) can be downloaded via the link at the bottom of this page.
+PLEASE NOTE THAT THERE ARE 3 SEPARATE PARTS TO THIS FORM.

 Fines and Penalties

 A person who fails to register as required is subject to a mandatory penalty of $500 per day.
 Registrants who fail to file activity reports by the required filing deadline are subject to a mandatory penalty of $500 per day until the reports are filed.
 A person who retains or employs a lobbyist who has failed to register as required is subject to a $2,000 fine for each day that the non-registered lobbyist lobbies the Park District.